Raninagar Jalpaiguri Junction railway station

-Raninagar Jalpaiguri Junction (Code: RQJ) is a railway station and railway junction in Raninagar, Jalpaiguri district, West Bengal, India which serves the Indian city of Jalpaiguri.
+Raninagar Jalpaiguri Junction (Code: RQJ) is a railway station and railway junction in Raninagar, which is the Industrial Town in Jalpaiguri district, West Bengal, India.
+It serves the Indian city of Jalpaiguri.
+The station code is RQJ.
+It has two platforms.

 It lies in the New Jalpaiguri–New Bongaigaon section under Katihar division of the Northeast Frontier Railway zone.

 Branch line to Haldibari begins here.